-Several mining methods have been employed for extraction of the ores associated with the Precambrian.
+Several mining methods have been employed for extraction of the ores from the St. Francois Mountains.
 Surface operations were the first used for mining residual hematite boulders that had accumulated on and near the surface by erosion of exposed veins.
 Hematite boulders are also a constituent of the basal conglomerate of the oldest sediment in the area, the Lamotte formation of Late Cambrian age, where it rests upon the eroded Precambrian knobs and hills.
 The primary veins and replacement ore bodies were initially mined by open pit methods and later by underground stoping.